vivalchemy/vibe-coding-disappointment/README.md

+My attempt at vibe coding and debugging
+Result: Utter disappointment

+---
 Here's the complete README.md file for the Wake project:```markdown
 # Wake - Universal Task Runner
   A unified interface for all your project task runners